pnp/sp-dev-fx-webparts/samples/react-quotes/README.md

 ## Summary

-This webpart displays a quote of the day by querying a third-party api or can display a quote entered manually into the webpart property pane.
+This web part displays a quote of the day by querying a third-party api or can display a quote entered manually into the web part property pane.

 ![picture of the web part in action](./assets/react-quotes-sample.png)